thoughtworks-jumpstart/guides/docs/frontend-web-development/react-todo-list.md

 export default Todolist;
 ```

-Our todolist will hold some data about the items in the todolist.
+Our todo list holds some data about the items in the todo list.
-We will likely to use `state` to keep track of the items inside of the list so we will use class to help us.
+We are likely to use `state` to keep track of the items inside of the list so we can use a class component to help us.

 4. import Todolist in App.js